pranav-ganesh/tp/docs/DeveloperGuide.md

 This import will not work if the first row does not have valid headers. <br>
 Headers must include `Name`, `Phone`, `Email`, `Address`, `Gender`, `Age`, `Interest` and `Called` from the left to right, starting from the cell 'A1'. <br>
-Headers are not case sensitive
+Headers are case-insensitive
 </div>

+#### Design considerations:

+**Aspect: When import should be executed:**

+* **Alternative 1 (current choice):** Always ask for import upon startup

+  * Pros: Ensures that user will always be using the most updated list.
+This reduces the likelihood of time wasted working on outdated data.

+  * Cons: Popups may become annoying if user constantly opens and closes application

+* **Alternative 2:** Separate command to import.

+  * Pros: Fewer prompts upon startup.
+User can import while CMM is running

+  * Cons: User may forget to import the latest Excel file and work on an outdated file

+**Aspect: Types of imports that should be available to users:**

+* **Alternative 1 (current choice):** 3 options : `Add on import` , `Start new with import`, `Don't import`

+  * Pros: Increased flexibility to cater to different needs of the user

+  * Cons: More difficult to implement

+* **Alternative 2:** Only allow 2 options : `Add on import` and `dont import`.

+  * Pros: Easier to implement

+  * Cons: Less flexibility for users

 ### Export feature

-**How the export is executed:**
+The export feature is primarily facilitated by the StorageManager.

+This feature allows the user to easily transfer data from one device over to another.

+**Given below is an example usage scenario and how the export mechanism behaves at each step.**

+1. User wants to transfer the data over to another device and exports the data from the CMM database.

-1. MainWindow calls Logic to Export data
+2. MainWindow calls Logic to Export data

-2. Logic calls StorageManager to export the data found in model
+3. Logic calls StorageManager to export the data found in model

-3. StorageManager calls CsvImportExportStorage to read and convert to Csv file
+4. StorageManager calls CsvImportExportStorage to read and convert to Csv file

-4. Logic then saves the database after all contacts have been exported
+5. Logic then saves the database after all contacts have been exported

 <div markdown="span" class="alert alert-primary">:bulb: